 Employees will expect to see a physical safety presence when they return to the office.
 Many offices are adopting a safety tape, signs and screens method, which is not the best way to achieve a safe and secure reception.
 In short: tapes and signs are the paths of least resistance for the Facilities Manager.
 Quick, easy to order but not a good long-term solution, expensive, inefficient and threatening for the employee.
 Here’s why:

-We’re all adults, right?
-We’re all aware of the pandemic, the risks that we take to leave our homes each day or mix with people from another household.
+We’re all aware of the pandemic, and the risks that we take to leave our homes each day or mix with people from another household.
 Employees need to be trusted to make the right decisions, not told or threatened with orders.
 Forward-thinking employers who have worked to build trust with their employees send the wrong message with tape and signs; we don’t trust you.
 Employees who trust their employer will go out of their way to do a good job and will likely be wanting to return; make sure you send the right message on their first day.

 The cost of purchasing these items will rise depending on the size and number of buildings that you manage, all for them to be disused in months to come when a vaccine is developed.
 How happy will your Finance Director be when they realise how much has been spent on a short-term solution?

 The labour costs of executing and maintaining this way of working are also costly.
-If front of house staff members spend time delivering the service like making sure employees and visitors are entering and exiting the building safely, there will be less time to complete tasks that matter.
+If reception staff members spend time delivering the service like making sure employees and visitors are entering and exiting the building safely, there will be less time to complete tasks that matter.
 In addition to the cost of this method, additional costs in sanitisation will build up.
 Without a smart way of knowing who has accessed what areas of the building, Facilities Managers will need to arrange for entire office cleaning, individual desk and meeting room cleaning.
 The cost of this adds up; a smart purchase if used correctly, but if not, expensive.
 During this uncertain economic climate,

 Front of house to “back of house”